Azure DevOps

 2. Pool: Specifies that the pipeline should use the latest available Ubuntu agent, and it’ll need to have npm installed.

 3. Jobs: Jobs have a condition, and if it passes it will run the steps.
-In this example we’re making sure the branch is main, and running deployment, or checking the branch is something else, and running a “validation.
+In this example we’re making the condition check the branch is main and running deployment, or checking the branch is something else, and doing a diff on the OpenAPI to check for breaking changes.

 Create a new group with the name bumpsh, which matches the group: bumpsh we defined in the workflow.